dasmith/IsisWorld/README.md

 ### 5. Language learning and instruction execution

-Learning the labels of objects from example.
-Learning how to lable actions from descriptions at different temporal resolutions.
-Learning how to learn pronouns, the linguistic equivalent of pointing.
+Learning the labels of objects from examples.
+Learning to label events/actions with verb phrases at different temporal resolutions.
+Learning how to use and resolve pronouns, the linguistic equivalent of pointing.
 Learning the proper sequence to carry out a sequence of actions from a linguistic description

   - Nouns for objects in the environment
   - Properties of objects and conceptual domains for representing their attributes